-Usually therapy will be offered on an outpatient basis with people attending our clinic at the Warneford Hospital in Oxford.
+Usually therapy will be offered on an outpatient basis with people attending our clinic in Oxford.
 In some instances, we will provide outreach sessions in people's homes, dependant on their needs.
-We do not offer residential, in patient therapy.
+We do not offer residential, inpatient therapy.

 - What type of problems will be treated?
 As a highly specialist clinic we are prepared to work with a wide range of problems, many of which will involve multiple issues.
-Broadly speaking these problems will be linked to the following problem descriptions: OCD, hoarding disorder, panic disorder – with and without agoraphobia, generalised anxiety disorder, health anxiety, social phobia, post traumatic stress disorder, psychosis, hearing voices, complex trauma, psychological problems related to chronic illnesses
+Broadly speaking these problems will be linked to the following problem descriptions: OCD, hoarding, panic disorder – with and without agoraphobia, generalised anxiety disorder, health anxiety, social phobia, hearing voices, psychological problems related to chronic illnesses.

 We will get back to you as soon as possible.

 Email address: firstname.lastname@example.org